GRABW — Grab Holdings Limited

 1. Key Financial Results and Metrics

-- Adjusted EBITDA: Reached $148 million in Q4, marking the 16th consecutive quarter of EBITDA expansion; full-year adjusted EBITDA grew by 60% to $500 million.
+- Adjusted EBITDA: Reached $148 million for Q4, marking the 16th consecutive quarter of EBITDA expansion; full-year adjusted EBITDA grew 60% to $500 million.

-- Free Cash Flow: Generated $76 million in adjusted free cash flow for Q4 and $290 million for the full year.
+- Adjusted Free Cash Flow: Generated $76 million in Q4 and $290 million for the full year.

 2. Strategic Updates and Business Highlights

-- Acquisition of Stash: Grab announced the acquisition of Stash, a U.S.-based digital investing platform, expected to contribute over $60 million in adjusted EBITDA by 2028.
+- Acquisition of Stash: A U.S.-based digital investing platform aimed at enhancing Grab's wealth management capabilities, expected to contribute over $60 million in adjusted EBITDA by 2028.

-- AI Integration: Leveraging AI for operational efficiency, with over 90% of Mobility rides dispatched using AI technology.
+- Technology and AI Integration: Leveraging AI for operational efficiency, with over 90% of rides dispatched using AI.
+Investments in autonomous vehicles and robotics are underway.

 3. Forward Guidance and Outlook